-We say that a drawing $\mathcal{D}$ of an edge weighted graph $G$ is \textit{locally optimal} if the value of $\mathop{\mathrm{cr}}(G,\mathcal{D})$ cannot be reduced by erasing a single curve that represents an edge and then redrawing the edge in some other way.
+We say that a drawing $\mathcal{D}$ of an edge-weighted graph $G$ is \textit{locally optimal} if the value of $\mathop{\mathrm{cr}}(G,\mathcal{D})$ cannot be reduced by erasing a single curve that represents an edge and then redrawing the edge in some other way.
 If there are no edges of weight $0$, then any locally optimal drawing is necessarily simple.
 We remark, however, that not every locally optimal drawing attains the crossing number of the graph.
-This section begins with a result about subdividing simple and locally optimal graph drawings which is somewhat similar in spirit to the classical cutting lemma for line arrangements\footnote{The cutting lemma is a powerful tool in both discrete and computational geometry.
+This section begins with a result about subdividing simple and locally optimal graph drawings, which is somewhat similar in spirit to the classical cutting lemma for line arrangements\footnote{The cutting lemma is a powerful tool in both discrete and computational geometry.
 In its two dimensional version, it can be stated as follows: Let $\mathcal{L}$ be a finite family of lines on the plane and let $\varepsilon>0$.
-Then it is possible to subdivide the plane into $O(1/\varepsilon^2)$ convex regions, none of which is crossed by more than $\varepsilon|\mathcal{L}|$ lines of $\mathcal{L}$.
-See~\cite{cuttingsapplications1,cuttingsapplications2} for various proofs of this result and its higher dimensional variants, as well as several of their applications.} and will play a crucial role in our proof that any two graphs which are close with respect to $d_\square$ have similar crossing numbers (Theorem~\ref{teo:closegraphs}).
+Then, it is possible to subdivide the plane into $O(1/\varepsilon^2)$ convex regions, none of which is crossed by more than $\varepsilon|\mathcal{L}|$ lines of $\mathcal{L}$.
+See~\cite{cuttingsapplications1,cuttingsapplications2} for various proofs of this result and its higher dimensional variants, as well as several of their applications.}, and will play a crucial role in our proof that any two graphs which are close with respect to $d_\square$ have similar crossing numbers (see Theorem~\ref{teo:closegraphs}).

-\begin{theorem} Let $G$ be an $n$-vertex graph and let $\mathcal{D}$ be a simple and locally optimal drawing of $G$.
-Then, for any $\varepsilon\in(0,1)$ the plane can be subdivided into $O(1/\varepsilon^2)$ closed, connected and interior disjoint regions, each of which has the following properties:

-\begin{enumerate}[label=(\Roman*)] \item No vertex lies on its boundary. \item It contains at most $\lceil\varepsilon^2n\rceil$ vertices. \item Any vertex and any other point which are both contained in the region can be connected by a simple curve that lies completely within the region and does not go through any vertex or crossing, and whose relative interior has a total of no more than $\varepsilon n^2$ intersection points with the curves that represent the edges of $G$ that have no endpoint in that same region. \end{enumerate} \end{theorem}
+\begin{theorem} Let $G$ be an $n$-vertex edge-weighted graph and let $\mathcal{D}$ be a simple and locally optimal drawing of $G$.
+Then, for any $\varepsilon\in(0,1)$ the plane can be subdivided into $O(1/\varepsilon^2)$ closed, connected and interior disjoint regions, each of which has the following properties: \begin{enumerate}[label=(\Roman*)] \item No vertex lies on its boundary. \item It contains at most $\lceil\varepsilon^2n\rceil$ vertices. \item Any vertex of $G$ and any other point which are both contained in the region can be connected by a simple curve that lies completely within the region and does not go through any vertex or crossing, and whose relative interior has no more than $\varepsilon n^2$ intersection points with the curves that represent the edges of $G$ with no endpoint in that same region. \end{enumerate} \end{theorem}